john-cd/rust_howto/bk/drafts/categories/command-line-utilities/filesystem_cli.md

 ## `lsd` {#lsd}

-[`lsd`][c~lsd~github]{{hi:lsd}} is a command-line utility written in Rust, a rewrite of the GNU `ls` command.
+[`lsd`][c~lsd~github]↗{{hi:lsd}} is a command-line utility written in Rust, a rewrite of the GNU `ls` command.
 It aims to provide a more visually appealing and informative directory listing with features like colored output, icons for different file types, `git` integration, tree-view, and recursive directory traversal.

 ```sh
 apt install lsd